Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `STL` - 1.
 Standard template library.
 A major part of the C++ standard library.
 Often the C++ standard library itself is (technically incorrectly) referred to as "the STL" - this is due to historical reasons.
 2. Stephan T. Lavavej, a member of the C++ committee. https://old.reddit.com/r/cpp/comments/c90sxa/whats_the_difference_between_stl_and_c_standard/

-`strict aliasing` - an assumption that pointers to *unfamiliar types* (eg not sharing same inheritance tree) can never point to the same object.
+`strict aliasing` - an assumption that pointers to *unfamiliar types* (mostly classes which do not share a common base) can never point to the same object.
 All variants of `char` and `void` pointers are excluded from this rule (because they are used for unknown type reads/writes).
 Strict aliasing allows multiple optimizations because compiler can assume certain data is not overriden between various instructions.
 Strict aliasing is very highly encouraged by the C++ standard.
 Enabled by default in all major compilers and requires certain flag to compile code which violates this rule.
 TODO SA article link

 `this` - In C++, a pointer to the object itself, available in any non-static member function. `this` is never null.